HMUNACHI/nanodl/README.md

 Additionally, while Scikit Learn is widely used for classical ML model development, it lacks native GPU/TPU support for intensive computations.
 NanoDL fills this gap by offering GPU/TPU-accelerated models such as PCA, KMeans, Gaussian Mixed Models, and others, using Jax.NumPy().

 For NLP and Computer Vision applications, NanoDL provides essential auxiliary algorithms, including dataloaders, for preprocessing and evaluation.
-However, it's important to note that NanoDL is designed for building models from scratch and does not provide pretrained weights.
-Users seeking pretrained models should refer to resources like HuggingFace.
+However, it's important to note that NanoDL is designed for building models from scratch for now, pretrained weights will be provided in the future.

 Feedback on any of our discussion, issue and pull request threads are welcomed!
 Please report any feature requests, issues, questions or concerns in the [discussion forum](https://github.com/hmunachi/nanodl/discussions), or just let us know what you're working on!
 In case you want to reach out directly, we're at ndubuakuhenry@gmail.com.

 ## Quick install

-You will need Python 3.6 or later, and working [JAX](https://github.com/google/jax/blob/main/README.md) installation, [FLAX](https://github.com/google/flax/blob/main/README.md) installation, [OPTAX](https://github.com/google-deepmind/optax/blob/main/README.md) installation (with GPU support for running training, without can only support creations).
+You will need Python 3.9 or later, and working [JAX](https://github.com/google/jax/blob/main/README.md) installation, [FLAX](https://github.com/google/flax/blob/main/README.md) installation, [OPTAX](https://github.com/google-deepmind/optax/blob/main/README.md) installation (with GPU support for running training, without can only support creations).
-For a CPU-only version of JAX:
+Models can be designed and tested on CPUs but trainers are all Distributed Data-Parallel which would require a GPU with 1 to N GPUS/TPUS.
+For CPU-only version of JAX:

 ```
 pip install --upgrade pip # To support manylinux2010 wheels.
-pip install --upgrade jax jaxlib flax optax # CPU-only
+pip install jax, flax, optax
 ```

 Then, install nanodl from PyPi: